• Contact us

 Week 4: Automate and communicate

-If you use Upsun, most of these steps map directly to platform features: declarative config, branch-based previews, instant database cloning with sanitisation, and multi-service orchestration.
+If you use Upsun, most of these steps map directly to platform features: declarative config, branch-based previews, managed backup and restore with sanitisation, and multi-service orchestration.
 If you are building in-house, focus on achieving parity in the narrow areas that yield the most risk reduction.

 Talking to stakeholders without assigning blame